secureblue/secureblue/uki/README.md

 secureblue offers two options for Secure Boot.
 You should choose one:

 1. **shim** - Safe for all devices.
    However, your firmware must trust the Microsoft Third Party CA, which signs many bootloaders and ROMs.
 This greatly increases attack surface but is compatible with all hardware.
-2. **secureblue Platform Key** - Only suitable for some devices.
+2. **secureblue Platform Key - WARNING: Not suitable for all devices.**
    Your firmware will only trust secureblue.
 This offers improved security, but this can BRICK YOUR DEVICE by breaking the display if your external GPU requires an option ROM to work.
+   - A compatibility test will be added in a future version to determine whether using a platform key is safe.

 In general, the Platform Key option is suitable for laptops, but not for desktops.
 However, modifying settings is entirely at your own risk, and you